- The technology revolution of the last 20 years has spurred an evolution in cardiac imaging

 ML gives AI the means to learn by extracting patterns in data.
 This deep learning informs associations based on previous experience to train the AI process to increase the probability of correct classification.

-Research employing radiomics – the means of obtaining quantitative metrics from images to create data sets – may further improve the prediction of cardiac risk and optimize outcomes in those with coronary artery disease.
+Research employing radiomics – the means of obtaining quantitative metrics from images to visualize data sets – may further improve the prediction of cardiac risk and optimize outcomes in those with coronary artery disease.

 As developments continue, AI armed with large imaging registries and repositories will boost diagnostic and prognostic performance.